grodansparadis/vscp-classes/generated/vscp-events/class2.level1.measurement.md

 * **Opt Unit:** arcminute (2).
 * **Opt Unit:** arcseconds (3).

-This is a measurement of an angle.
+This is a measurement of an angle or a direction or similar.